smartcontractkit/chainlink/integration-tests/LOG_POLLER.md

 * make sure all CL nodes have filters registered
 * emit test logs
-* wait for log poller to finalise last block in which logs were emitted ** block number is determined by finality tag or fixed finality depth depending on network configuration
+* wait for log poller to finalise last block in which logs were emitted ** block number is determined either by finality tag or fixed finality depth depending on network configuration
 * wait for all CL nodes to have expected log count
 * compare logs that present in the EVM node with logs in CL nodes